Interface CommonBuilder

 CommonBuilder noSessionInterceptorCreation()

-Specifies that no session-scoped interceptor should be instantiated for the new session.
+Specifies that no session-scoped interceptor should be used for the session.
+If the SessionFactory has a configured interceptor, it will still be used.

 Returns: